Festus Keyamo

 Festus Egwarewa Keyamo SAN (born 21 January 1970) is a Nigerian lawyer, columnist and human rights activist who serves as the minister of Aviation and Aerospace Development of Nigeria.
-In April 2018, Keyamo was appointed as the director of Strategic Communications of the 2019 re-election bid of President Buhariand later appointed minister of State for Labour and Employment.
+In April 2018, Keyamo was appointed as the director of Strategic Communications of the 2019 re-election bid of President Buhari and later appointed minister of State for Labour and Employment.

 Early life and education

 He was born on 21 January 1970, at Ughelli, a town in Delta State, Southern Nigeria but his father hails from Effurun, a city in Delta.

 Keyamo had his primary education at Model Primary School and secondary education at Government College, Ughelli, where he obtained the West African School Certificate in 1986.
 He later proceeded to Ambrose Alli University at Ekpoma, in Edo State southern Nigeria where he received a Bachelor of Law degree in 1992 and was called to the Nigerian Bar in December 1993.

 Legal career

 He began his legal career in 1993 at Gani Fawehinmi's Chambers in Lagos State, southwestern Nigeria.

 After he spent two years at Gani Fawehinmi's chambers, he left to establish Festus Keyamo Chambers.

 He was counsel to the leader of the Niger-Delta Peoples' Volunteer Force, Mujahid Dokubo-Asari in his trial for treasonable felony and lead counsel in the treason trial of Ralph Uwazuruike, the leader of the Movement For The Actualization of the Sovereign State of Biafra (MASSOB).

 Keyamo was also a counsel in the murder of Bola Ige.

 In 2008, he took the Federal Government of Nigeria to court over illegal appointments of service chiefs.

 In 2017, Stephanie Otobo, a Canadian-based singer and stripper, accused Apostle Suleman Johnson, through her lawyer Festus Keyamo, of failing to keep a marriage promise made to her after allegedly having several sexual relationships with her.